msainsburydale/NeuralEstimatorsGNN/README.md

 - Install [Julia 1.7.3](https://julialang.org/downloads/).
 - Install [R >= 4.0.0](https://www.r-project.org/).

-Once Julia and R are setup, install the Julia and R package dependencies by running the following commands from the top-level of the repository:
+Once Julia and R are setup, install the Julia and R package dependencies (given in `Project.toml` and `Manifest.toml`, and `dependencies.txt`, respectively) by running the following commands from the top-level of the repository:

 ```
 julia --project=. -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()'